 by a faster alternative, the

-When you want to dump large amounts of data, you might find write-only helpful.
+When you want to dump large amounts of data make sure you have lxml installed.

 If you want to have cells with styles or comments then use a